Text Input

 |---|---|

-| Create a string variable | Add a variable with key playerName. |
+| Create a Text variable | Add a variable with key playerName. |

-| Add Text Input | Set Prompt to What should I call you?. |
+| Add Text Input | Set Prompt to What name should the archive record?. |

 | Store the answer | Set Store In Variable to playerName. |

-| Use the answer | In a later Dialog node, write Nice to meet you, {playerName}. |
+| Use the answer | In a later Dialog node, write Then you're the courier, {playerName}. |

 Text Input is small, but it can make a route feel personal.
 Test it anywhere the player's answer affects later choices or dialog.